-A medical emergency is the sudden and unexpected onset of a condition or an injury that you believe endangers your life or could result in serious injury or disability and requires immediate medical or surgical care.
+A medical emergency is the sudden and unexpected onset of a condition or an injury that you believe endangers your life or could result in serious injury or disability and requires immediate medical, surgical, or behavioral health care (includes mental health and substance use disorders).
 Some problems are emergencies because, if not treated promptly, they might become more serious; examples include deep cuts and broken bones.
-Others are emergencies because they are potentially life threatening, such as heart attacks, strokes, poisonings, gunshot wounds, or sudden inability to breathe.
+Others are emergencies because they are potentially life threatening, such as heart attacks, strokes, poisonings, gunshot wounds, the sudden inability to breathe, or imminent risk of causing harm to oneself or others.
 There are many other acute conditions that we may determine are medical emergencies - what they all have in common is the need for quick action.

-Benefits Description You After the calendar Note: The calendar year deductible applies to We say "(no deductible)" when almost all benefits in this S ~ Accidental injury High Option Standard Option If you receive care for your accidental injury within 72 hours, we cover: In-network: Nothing (no deductible) In-network: 15% of the Plan allowance Treatment in an outpatient facility or in the outpatient/ emergency room department of a hospital Related outpatient physician care Related diagnostic services Out-of-network: Only the difference between our allowance and the billed amount (no deductible) Out-of-network: 15% of the Plan allowance and any difference between our allowance and the billed amount If you receive care for your accidental injury within 72 hours, we cover outpatient medical services and supplies billed by an urgent care facility.
-In-network: Nothing (no deductible) Out-of-network: Only the difference between our allowance and the billed amount (no deductible) In-network: \$35; \$0 copay applies for the firs two urgent care visits for children under 18, after which the \$35 copay applies (no deductible) Out-of-network: 35% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) If you receive care for your accidental injury within 72 hours, we cover professional services of physicians in the physician's office.
+Benefits Description You After the calendar Note: The calendar year deductible applies to We say "(no deductible)" when almost all benefits in this S Accidental injury High Option Standard Option If you receive care for your accidental injury within 72 hours, we cover: In-network: Nothing (no deductible) In-network: 20% of the Plan allowance Treatment in an outpatient facility or in the outpatient/ emergency room department of a hospital Related outpatient physician care Related diagnostic services Out-of-network: Only the difference between our allowance and the billed amount (no deductible) Out-of-network: 20% of the Plan allowance and any difference between our allowance and the billed amount If you receive care for your accidental injury within 72 hours, we cover outpatient medical services and supplies billed by an urgent care facility.
+In-network: Nothing (no deductible) Out-of-network: Only the difference between our allowance and the billed amount (no deductible) In-network: \$30; \$0 copay applies for the firs two urgent care visits for children under 18, after which the \$30 copay applies (no deductible) Out-of-network: 40% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) If you receive care for your accidental injury within 72 hours, we cover professional services of physicians in the physician's office.
 Note: Emergency room charges associated directly with an inpatient admission are considered "Other charges" under Inpatient hospital benefits in Section 5(c) and are not part of this benefit, even though an accidental injury may be involved.
 Expenses incurred after 72 hours, even if related to the accident, are subject to regular benefits and are not paid at 100%.
 This provision also applies to dental care required as a result of accidental injury to sound natural teeth.
 Masticating (chewing) incidents are not considered to be accidental injuries.
-In-network: Nothing (no deductible) Out-of-network: Only the difference between our allowance and the billed amount (no deductible) In-network: \$20 copayment for office visits to primary care providers; \$0 copay applies for the first primary care visit for children under 18, after which the \$20 copay applies (no deductible) \$35 copayment for office visits to specialists (no deductible) Out-of-network: 35% of the Plan allowance and any difference between our allowance and the billed amount If you receive care for your accidental injury after 72 hours, we cover: Non-surgical physician services and supplies Surgical care Note: We pay hospital benefits if you are admitted.
-In-network: 10% of the Plan allowance Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount In-network: 15% of the Plan allowance Out-of-network: 35% of the Plan allowance and any difference between our allowance and the billed amount
+In-network: Nothing (no deductible) Out-of-network: Only the difference between our allowance and the billed amount (no deductible) In-network: \$20 copayment for office visits to primary care providers; \$0 copay applies for the first primary care visit for children under 18, after which the \$20 copay applies (no deductible) \$35 copayment for office visits to specialists (no deductible) Out-of-network: 40% of the Plan allowance and any difference between our allowance and the billed amount If you receive care for your accidental injury after 72 hours, we cover: Non-surgical physician services and supplies Surgical care Note: We pay hospital benefits if you are admitted.
+In-network: 15% of the Plan allowance Out-of-network: 35% of the Plan allowance and any difference between our allowance and the billed amount In-network: 20% of the Plan allowance Out-of-network: 40% of the Plan allowance and any difference between our allowance and the billed amount